unkadoug/contlog/README.md

 aggressive with output than described to avoid getting stuck when the lower and upper bounds get closer and closer, but stay on opposite sides of 2.  it guesses which side will win, and fixes things later if the guess was wrong.
-It handles a sequence of idential bits all at once, not one-by-one.
+It handles a sequence of identical bits all at once, not one-by-one.
 But the basic ideas are as describe here (and, originally, by Gosper).